trutru21/mkv-factory/README.md

 - **passthrough_convert_dv_to_p8** (Boolean): Optional.
 Only used when video_policy is "passthrough".
 Defaults to false.
   - **false** (Pure Passthrough): Copies the video stream 1:1.
 The original Dolby Vision profile (e.g., P5 or P7) is preserved.
 This is recommended only for advanced players that can handle all DV profiles (e.g., Nvidia Shield), or if your player does not support DV at all and you just want to keep the HDR10+.
-  - **true** (Hybrid Passthrough): Copies the video stream while using dovi_tool to convert incompatible Dolby Vision profiles (P5, P7) to a compatible Profile 8 (e.g., P8.1, P8.2).
+  - **true** (Hybrid Passthrough): Copies the video stream while using dovi_tool to convert Dolby Vision profile P7 to a compatible Profile 8 (e.g., P8.1, P8.2).
 This is the recommended passthrough mode as it preserves HDR10+ and creates a widely compatible DV file.

 ### Encoder Params (nvenc, amf)